Internet-Draft | SPICE SD-CWT | June 2025 |

 Finally, the Verifier MUST extract and decode the disclosed claims from the sd_claims

-in the unprotected header of the SD-CWT.
+header parameter in the unprotected header of the SD-CWT.

 The decoded sd_claims